Measuring impact

 Impact stories

-As part of our commitment to impact measurement we use a range of fit-for-purpose methods to assess our contribution to change.
+As part of our commitment to impact measurement, we use a range of fit-for-purpose methods to assess our contribution to change.
 For example, we engaged Clear Horizon, consultants who specialise in social change evaluation, to assess how we contributed to the defeat of the NSW Police Suspect Target Management Plan (STMP).

-Using an approach called SIPSI (Significant Instances of Policy and Systems Change), Clear Horizon found that we ‘provided long-term commitment, leadership and strategic advocacy expertise’ and made a ‘significant contribution’ to ending the STMP.
+Using an approach called SIPSI (Significant Instances of Policy and Systems Improvements), Clear Horizon found that we ‘provided long-term commitment, leadership and strategic advocacy expertise’ and made a ‘significant contribution’ to ending the STMP.

 Every donation helps build a fairer, stronger society.